effbiae/oraq/readme.md

 ## Overview

 If you can connect to your oracle server via sqlplus, oraq will too.
 Oraq is currently targeted at linux 64bit users:

- - with sqlplus installed on their system

-or

- - who can download and install the Oracle instant client
+As a prerequisite, sqlplus must be installed and connect to your oracle server.
+Sqlplus can be installed by installing the Oracle Instant Client

 ## Linking

-we need to link with oracle's clntsh and nnz12.  eg:
+ora.so is produced by linking oraq.o  with oracle's clntsh and nnz12.  eg:

     ld -shared oraq.o -oora.so -L/home/jack/o/instantclient_12_2 -l:libclntsh.so.12.1 -lnnz12